 Tip: Even if you don’t decide to buy it out, some rental companies will offer you a retention offer of 3 to 6 months of free rental when you call to tell them you want to buy it out and get buyout details.

 How to cancel a Reliance Home Comfort water heater contract?

-For agreements started after November 5, 2014 and until November 5, 2024, the 2014 Competition Tribunal orders to Reliance Home Comfort applies, which state:
+For agreements started after November 5, 2014 and until November 5, 2024, the 2014 Competition Tribunal orders (10-year penalty) by the Competition Bureau to Reliance Home Comfort applies, which state: